baijuka/matzone_v1/TEST.md

 A new review is added when the user fills in the add review form.

 Testing:
-1. Log in and go to the shop page.
+1. Log in and go to the products page.
 2. Select any product and scroll down to Reviews.
 3. Click on the 'Write a review' button.
 4. Confirm a add review form is shown.